5G MEC Computation Handoff for Mobile Augmented Reality: Related Work

 Ma et al.~\cite{ma2017efficient} propose to build an efficient service handoff system across edge servers based on Docker container migration.
 Wang et al.~\cite{wang2018user} utilize a lightweight heuristic algorithm to reduce offloading task execution delay by jointly considering task information, small base station and user mobility information.
 Yu et al.~\cite{yu2018dmpo} propose a dynamic algorithm for partial offloading based on short-term mobility prediction to minimize energy consumption while satisfying delay requirements.

-To summarize, we find the existing MEC-aware handoff works \textbf{fall short} in several respects: \begin{enumerate} \item Most solutions do not provide realistic algorithms that take the X2 application protocol into consideration~\cite{nasrin2019joint,basic2019fuzzy,emara2018mec,li2017efficient,ma2017efficient,wang2018user,yu2018dmpo}. \item Some of the proposed algorithms have computational complexities larger than $O(n^2)$~\cite{wang2018user,yu2018dmpo}.
-In cases with larger numbers of UEs, the complexity becomes problematic for real time operation. \item Related proposals tend to require additional message transmissions between UE and base station to collect information for the handoff algorithm.
+To summarize, we find the existing MEC-aware handoff works \textbf{fall short in several respects}: \begin{enumerate} \item Most solutions do not provide realistic algorithms that take the X2 application protocol into consideration~\cite{nasrin2019joint,basic2019fuzzy,emara2018mec,li2017efficient,ma2017efficient,wang2018user,yu2018dmpo}. \item Some of the proposed algorithms have computational complexities larger than $O(n^2)$~\cite{wang2018user,yu2018dmpo}.
+In cases with larger numbers of UEs, this complexity can be problematic. \item Related proposals tend to require additional message transmissions between UE and base station to collect information for the handoff algorithm.
 This overhead impacts system performance through additional link transmissions and information collection delay. \item Related works do not inform their simulations with empirical 5G measurements thus making their interpretations less reliable~\cite{nasrin2019joint,basic2019fuzzy,emara2018mec,li2017efficient,ma2017efficient,wang2018user,yu2018dmpo}. \item Most related works lack detailed simulations.
 The related works conduct only numerical modeling or simplified simulations without millisecond granularity and packet-level/multi-layer detail (e.g., from physical to application layer), thus excluding some detailed dynamics only visible with such simulations~\cite{nasrin2019joint,basic2019fuzzy,emara2018mec,li2017efficient,wang2018user,yu2018dmpo}. \end{enumerate}

 \textit{We address these shortfalls by proposing an easily-deployable handoff algorithm with minimum overhead.
-We code the key metric values collected from a real 5G testbed together with \textit{Comp-HO} algorithm into an open source custom MEC-enabled \texttt{NS-3} simulator following base station protocol standard and perform a packet-level simulation. }
+We code the key metric values collected from a real 5G testbed together with \textit{Comp-HO} algorithm into a custom MEC-enabled \texttt{NS-3} simulator following base station protocol standard and perform a packet-level simulation. }